 The precipitating incident occurred at Tweedale & Smalley, a spinning frames manufacturer in Rochdale.
 Like many engineering companies, Tweedales had accepted war contracts, hiring women to fulfil them.
 When in February 1917 the management instructed male engineers to train female employees for civilian work, however, thus undermining the bases on which dilution had been accepted, the men refused and over 400 were discharged.
 They belonged to the Amalgamated Society of Engineers (ASE), the largest engineering trade union, which referred the dispute to the Munitions Ministry.
-The company was intransigent, both Addison and Lloyd George later condemning it, and Tweedale, one of the directors, threatening to recognize unions only ‘over my dead body’.
-The Ministry intervened only belatedly, explaining afterwards that it preferred conciliation; though Addison admitted the delay was excessive.
+The company was intransigent, both Addison and Lloyd George later condemning it, and Tweedale, one of the directors, pledging to recognize unions only ‘over my dead body’.
+The Ministry intervened belatedly, explaining afterwards that it preferred conciliation; though Addison admitted the delay was excessive.
 Finally the government prosecuted the firm for violating the Munitions of War Act, it was fined the modest (but maximum) sum of £35 plus costs, Tweedale’s colleagues removed him, the sacked men were reinstated, the women were withdrawn from private work, and the union was recognized.
-By now, however, sympathetic strikes were fanning out across the Manchester conurbation, and even when the Tweedales men returned, their fellow unionists stayed out.
-The ASE local official reported the situation was out of control, and in early May the stoppage spread to Yorkshire, the Midlands, and London.
+By now, however, sympathetic strikes were spreading across the Manchester region, and even when the Tweedales men returned, their fellow unionists stayed out.
+The ASE local official reported the situation was out of control, and in early May stoppages hit Yorkshire, the Midlands, and London.

 The Tweedales dispute touched a nerve.
 According to the Labour Ministry in-house history, the episode drew sympathy because a new Munitions of War Bill, currently before Parliament, envisaged extending dilution.
-The Manchester shop stewards committee (the nearest thing to an organizing body) cited the bill to justify action, and telegrams to the ASE Executive from Bury, Stockport, and Bolton demanded the measure’s withdrawal.
-Government spokesmen stood by the bill, and Addison at first refused discussion until the strike ended.
-Even after the Tweedales dispute concluded and the ASE Executive Council reached agreement with Addison over the second initial grievance, the replacement of trade cards, strike action over the bill continued.
-Traditionally, engineering production had centred on versatile (and lengthily trained) artisans who were hourly paid (i.e. on time rates) to carry out a gamut of complex roles.
-Since the 1890s their position had been challenged by imported American machine tools such as turret lathes, which the skilled men set up and repaired, but semi-skilled employees, often paid ‘by results’ (i.e. on piece rates) operated.
+The Manchester shop stewards committee (the nearest thing to an organizing body) cited the bill to justify action, and telegrams to the ASE Executive from Bury, Stockport, and Bolton demanded its withdrawal.
+Government spokesmen defended the bill, and Addison at first refused discussion until the strike ended.
+Even after the Tweedales dispute concluded and the ASE Executive reached agreement with Addison over the second initial grievance, the replacement of trade cards, strike action against the bill continued.
+Traditionally, engineering production had centred on versatile (and lengthily trained) artisans who were hourly paid (i.e. on time rates) for a gamut of complex roles.
+More recently their position had been challenged by imported American machine tools, which the skilled men set up and repaired, but semi-skilled employees, often paid ‘by results’ (i.e. on piece rates) operated.
 By 1914 skilled workers constituted 60 per cent of the engineering labour force, semi-skilled 20 per cent, and unskilled 20 per cent; while 30.7 per cent of the total were on piece rates.
 The war accelerated these trends.
-In 1915 a BEF ‘shell shortage’ helped to bring about a coalition government, in which Lloyd George became Minister of Munitions.
-The contest, he told the Trades Union Congress (TUC), now pitted the mechanics of Germany and Austria against those of France and Britain.
-His response was to ‘Americanize’ munitions manufacture, by importing more machinery but also (through dilution) by reappraising the skilled men’s jobs and redeploying them to where they were essential, replacing them by semiskilled or unskilled men and women.
-During the war the total engineering workforce doubled, but semi-skilled and female workers’ numbers rose even more.
+In 1915 a BEF ‘shell shortage’ helped precipitate the formation of a coalition government, in which Lloyd George became Munitions Minister.
+The contest, he told the Trades Union Congress (TUC), now pitted German and Austrian mechanics against French and British ones.
+His response was to ‘Americanize’ munitions manufacture, by importing more machinery but also (through dilution) by reappraising skilled workers’ jobs and redeploying the men to where they were essential, replacing them by semi-skilled or unskilled men and women.
+During the war the total engineering workforce doubled, but semi-skilled and female workers’ numbers rose still more.